viveksatpute369/Ekart/README.md

     Set up Firebase and install Firebase CLI.
     Run firebase init to configure Firebase in your project.
     Use firebase deploy to deploy the app to Firebase Hosting.

-Contributing

-Feel free to fork the repository and submit pull requests.
-Please ensure that your contributions align with the project's goals and coding standards.
 License

 This project is licensed under the MIT License - see the LICENSE file for details.